- About Us

 - Faculty, Staff, & GTA Resources

-Eligibility for the award will be determined by an applicant’s self-identification as an indigenous or Native North American.
+Eligibility is open to Native American, Alaskan Native, Indigenous North American, Native Hawaiian, and Pacific Islander students.
 To apply, interested students should first apply for admission to either the Masters or PhD program in Applied Anthropology, and state their interest in the position in their statement of purpose.
-Applicants should also use their statement of purpose to briefly discuss their tribal affiliations and engagement with tribal communities.
+Applicants should also use their statement of purpose to briefly discuss their affiliations and engagement with indigenous communities.
 At least one letter of recommendation included in the application should also briefly address applicants’ relations and engagement with tribal communities.

 Alumni Award - The Alumni Award is presented annually to an undergraduate or graduate student in Anthropology.
 This fund is established through the generosity of Anthropology alumni.
 This scholarship provides recognition and financial assistance of $500-$1000 to an outstanding student with a career interest in Anthropology.
 The criteria for this scholarship is as follows: